 With Aflac, you can help protect your male employees

-Thirteen percent of men admit that concerns over medical costs keep them up at night.10 This financial stress shouldn’t be taken lightly, and it can be part of the reason that men are afraid to find out what might be wrong with their bodies.
+Thirteen percent of men admit that concerns over medical costs keep them up at night.11 This financial stress shouldn’t be taken lightly, and it can be part of the reason that men are afraid to find out what might be wrong with their bodies.

 Aflac offers coverage and benefits that can help encourage routine care and checkups.
 While Aflac’s products are beneficial for all employees, some of them help respond to men’s specific health care needs.
-Aflac supplemental insurance pays directly to the insured and is in addition to any benefits paid by health insurance.
+Aflac supplemental insurance pays directly to the insured (unless assigned otherwise) and is in addition to any benefits paid by health insurance.
 Here are some ways Aflac can help you protect your male employees:

-Cancer insurance: Aflac cancer insurance helps with medical and nonmedical expenses such as travel to and from treatment centers, helping keep life as normal as possible for policyholders and their families.
+Cancer insurance: Aflac Cancer Insurance helps with medical and nonmedical expenses such as travel to and from treatment centers, helping keep life as normal as possible for policyholders and their families.

-Accident insurance: Aflac accident insurance provides benefits for ambulance rides, emergency room observation, diagnostic testing, hospital stays, concussion care and more.
+Accident insurance: Aflac Accident Insurance provides benefits for ambulance rides, emergency room observation, diagnostic testing, hospital stays, concussion care and more.

-Short-term disability insurance: Aflac short-term disability insurance can help make sure that your employees’ income is protected so that they can pay their bills if they’re unable to work due to a covered condition.
+Short-term disability insurance: Aflac Short-Term Disability Insurance can help make sure that your employees’ income is protected so that they can pay their bills if they’re unable to work due to a covered condition.

-Critical illness: Aflac critical illness insurance helps cover expenses related to serious conditions common in men, such as heart attack, stroke and coronary bypass surgery, in addition to cancer and human organ transplants.
+Critical illness: Aflac Critical Illness Insurance helps cover expenses related to serious conditions common in men, such as heart attack, stroke and coronary bypass surgery, in addition to cancer and human organ transplants.
 On the group critical illness plan, there are also optional riders that provide benefits for specific severe mental health conditions and substance use disorders.

 Ready to help your male employees lead healthier lives?
 Contact your Aflac benefits advisor or visit Aflac.com/business.